Citizenship

 In Portugal, investors can obtain residence permits and, after five years, apply for citizenship.
 The climate of this country is characterised by about 300 sunny days a year

-Citizenship for the whole family.
-Citizenship by investment programs allow to include family members in the application: a spouse, children and parents, as well as grandparents, brothers and sisters in some cases.
+7. Citizenship for the whole family.
+Citizenship by investment programs allow to include family members in the application: a spouse, children, parents, grandparents, and siblings.
 Relatives will become dual citizens at the same time as the investor.

 Nkosi, 46 years old